|

 working capital, and other financial needs.
 The appreciation of commercial real

-estate values also allows borrowers to access larger loan amounts, making it an
+estate values also allows borrowers to access larger loan amounts, making the commercial real estate segment an

-attractive and rapidly growing segment within the LAP market.
+attractive and rapidly growing part of the LAP market.

 Download Free Sample Report